CP1404/Practicals/prac_05/README.md

     good mate :)", but take your time and add thoughtful comments that help you and the requester to learn and improve.

-    (When you\'ve finished, there\'s nothing more to do as part of this review process.
+    (When you've finished, there's nothing more to do as part of this review process.
 In a collaborative environment where you and the reviewer have push access to the repository, there would be more, including the option to merge and close the pull request.)